 The reciprocal relationship between the net and diffraction pattern may be demonstrated in two ways.
 First, a net with a finer line spacing will be found to give diffraction spots more widely spaced.
-If a finer net is not available, the effective spacing of the lines may be decreased by rotating the net such that it is
+If a finer net is not available, the effective spacing of the lines may be decreased by rotating the net such that it is no longer oriented perpendicular to the line of sight to the light (Fig. 7.1(c)).
+Secondly, the net may be twisted or sheared such that the strands-the weft and the warp-no longer lie in lines at 90° to each other.
+It will be seen that the rows of strong diffraction spots rotate in such a way that they continue to lie in directions perpendicular to the lines of the net-the grid of diffraction spots is reciprocally related to the sheared lattice (Fig. 7.1(d)).

-^{} If the light falling on the net is not parallel but is slightly diverging (i.e. the point source is not effectively at infinity), then the apparent spacing of the spots will change slightly as the net is held at different distances from the eyes.